-The Corporation is obligated to make option payments on other properties in order to maintain an option to purchase these properties.
-As at June 30, 2021, the remaining option payments due on these properties are \$190,000, which will be paid in 2021.
+The Corporation is obligated to make option payments on other properties to maintain an option to purchase these properties.
+As at September 30, 2021, and for the year ending December 31, 2021, the remaining payments to hold these options are \$192,500, which will be paid in 2021.
 The agreements include options to extend.